-Refurbished Products: Should You Spend the Extra Money for Brand New?
+Should You Buy Refurbished Products or Just Spend the Extra Money for Something Brand New?

 Electronics items are hot sellers when it comes to refurbished merchandise.
+Refurbished electronics, after all, are much cheaper than buying something brand new.
 But many consumers have questions about whether this type of product, or any product, is worth the risk that comes with the lower price tag.
+Should you chose refurbished?
+It really all comes down to the cost and who did the refurnishing.

 What is a refurbished product?